 Sheila Tendy

-Ms. Tendy later spearheaded the Banking and Financial Services Group of an international investigative consulting firm where she helped banks and other financial institutions address a wide range of matters requiring independent investigations, regulatory compliance, interaction with regulators and law enforcement, and advice on anti-money laundering and risk management programs.
+Ms. Tendy subsequently led the Banking and Financial Services Group of an international investigative consulting firm, where she advised banks and other financial institutions on independent investigations, regulatory compliance, anti-money laundering programs, risk management, and interactions with regulators and law enforcement.

 Consider what might happen if a multibillion-dollar hedge fund suddenly found its huge portfolio of mortgage-backed securities was filled with bad paper.
 If it could not absorb the losses, the federal government and ultimately the tax payers, might be forced into a bailout, or the fund’s failure could launch a destructive tsunami that drowns the economy.”